-Note 11.
+Note 12.
 Stockholders' Equity

 In September 2018, the Company filed with the SEC a \$75 million shelf registration statement on Form S-3 (the 2018 Shelf Registration Statement) that allows the Company to issue any combination of common stock, preferred stock or warrants to purchase common stock or preferred stock.
-This shelf registration was declared effective on October 12, 2018 and during January 2021, had been fully utilized by the end of January 2021.
+This shelf registration was declared effective on October 12, 2018, and was fully utilized by the end of January 2021.

-On March 19, 2021, the Company filed with the SEC a \$100 million shelf registration statement on Form S-3 (the "2021 Registration Statement") that allows the Company to issue any combination of common stock, preferred stock or warrants to purchase common stock or preferred stock.
+On March 19, 2021, the Company filed with the SEC a new \$100 million shelf registration statement on Form S-3 (the "2021 Registration Statement") that allows the Company to issue any combination of common stock, preferred stock or warrants to purchase common stock or preferred stock.
 This shelf registration was declared effective on March 30, 2021.